ababaian/VIRUSxDISCVRY/README.md

 │   └─── <virusname>.md      # Upload your completed virus discovery report
 │   │                        # into this folder
 │   └─── img/<virusname>/    # For each <virusname>, supporting data or image
-│                            # files are kept in their own directory named │                            # after the virus
+│   │                        # files are kept in their own directory named │   │                        # after the virus
+│   └─── vid/<virusname>/    # For each <virusname>, video descriptions
+│                            # for project YT channel
 |
 ├── data/                    # Example Data  ==================================
 │   │